MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 - For performance reasons, when you upload or save a document to SharePoint and the file's label doesn't apply encryption, the **Sensitivity** column in the document library can take a while to display the label name.
 Factor in this delay if you use scripts or automation that depend on the label name in this column.

-- If a document is labeled while it's [checked out in SharePoint](https://support.microsoft.com/office/check-out-check-in-or-discard-changes-to-files-in-a-library-7e2c12a9-a874-4393-9511-1378a700f6de), the **Sensitivity** column in the document library won't display the label name until the document is next opened in SharePoint.
+- If a document is labeled while it's [checked out in SharePoint](https://support.microsoft.com/office/check-out-check-in-or-discard-changes-to-files-in-a-library-7e2c12a9-a874-4393-9511-1378a700f6de), the **Sensitivity** column in the document library won't display the label name until the document is checked in and next opened in SharePoint.

 - If a labeled and encrypted document is downloaded from SharePoint or OneDrive by an app or service that uses a service principal name, and then uploaded again with a label that applies different encryption settings, the upload will fail.
-Example scenarios include Microsoft Cloud App Security and a file sent to Teams by email where the label changes from **Confidential** to **Highly Confidential**, or from **Confidential** to **General**.
+An example scenario is Microsoft Cloud App Security changes a sensitivity label on a file from **Confidential** to **Highly Confidential**, or from **Confidential** to **General**.

     The upload doesn't fail if the app or service first runs the [Unlock-SPOSensitivityLabelEncryptedFile](/powershell/module/sharepoint-online/unlock-sposensitivitylabelencryptedFile) cmdlet, as explained in the [Remove encryption for a labeled document](#remove-encryption-for-a-labeled-document) section.
 Or, before the upload, the original file is deleted, or the file name is changed.